3 minute read.

 With the new mortgage "stress tests" introduced this year, we’re seeing less of the first-time buyers hitting the market.

-Before the new legislation was implemented, someone that qualified for $650,000 mortgage now only qualifies for a $500,000 mortgage.
+Before the new legislation was implemented, someone that qualified for a $650,000 mortgage now only qualifies for a $500,000 mortgage.
 This is now creating a growing understanding that as a first-time buyer, you must be realistic.
-Some are even looking at income producing properties to help them carry the mortgage.
+Some are even looking at income-producing properties to help them carry the mortgage.

 Even with the help of government initiatives such as the doubling of the provincial land transfer tax rebate for first-time buyers, it’s still a tough entry-level market.

 A starter home isn't necessarily going to be your dream home, but it’s something to get you in the market.
 Try looking outside of your preferred neighbourhoods to find something in your price range that perhaps offers more space or potential for improvement so you can increase your return on investment when it comes time to sell.